 Silvester – New Year’s Eve in German

-The Hairy Wife and Reflexive Verbs
+The Hairy Wife and German Reflexive Verbs

 German Christmas Traditions